maderdordor/KAZE/README.md

 *   Sensor integration (Ultrasonic, Gyro, etc.)

 I would also love to see forks of this project with new hardware, software, faces, etc. Be sure to send me a message if you end up building one, and I might feature you on my website or channel!

----

-*Created by [Dorian Todd](https://www.doriantodd.com/).
-Need help with your KAZE Robot?
-Send me a message on Discord, my username is "starphee"*